DarienLibrary/website_content/content/_finished/student_services/student-services.md

 <br />

 ### 3D Printing
-Your child can work with the cutting edge technology of [3D printers](/3d-printers "3D Printers") in the <abbr title="Technology Engineering Arts">TEA</abbr> Room or the [Digital Media Lab](/dml "Digital Media Lab").
+Your 3 to 6 grade child can work with the cutting edge technology of [3D printers](/3d-printers "3D Printers") in the <abbr title="Technology Engineering Arts">TEA</abbr> Room.
 Get started by [booking the TEA Room](/tearoom-reserve "Book the TEA Room")
 <br />
 <br />